-In 2019 and 2020, samples from Austria, France, Germany, Italy, Belgium, Bulgaria, Hungary, Poland, Portugal, Spain, Greece, Latvia, Croatia, Netherlands, Ukraine, Slovenia, Switzerland, and the UK were analysed.
-Based on dose-response to APs using in vivo biotests, populations are classified as either sensitive, moderately adapted, or resistant.
+In 2019, 2020 and 2021, a multitude of European samples were analysed.
+Based on doseresponse to APs using in vivo biotests, populations are classified as either sensitive, moderately adapted, or resistant.

-As in the past years, the vast majority of all studied samples was sensitive, indicating that current resistance management strategies are efficient.
+During all these years, most of all studied samples was sensitive, indicating that current resistance management strategies are efficient.